 Since being a troubled teenager I have been trying to understand myself and what life means.
 I looked into various approaches over the years, including many years involved in the Gurdjieff ‘Work’ in London.
 In 1986, aged 33, I started my own psychotherapy and found it wonderfully liberating.
 What a relief it was to at last understand what had been driving me to be the dysfunctional way I was.
 I’d chosen a Gestalt therapist because it was that modality that most sense to me and I soon knew that this was a direction that I wanted to train in.
 However, due to family and business commitments it was not until 1999 that I managed to start the daunting journey of becoming a psychotherapist.

 I then spent over ten years studying part time for an MA in Gestalt Psychotherapy at The Gestalt Centre in London.
-My dissertation was an exploration of the relationship between Gestalt therapy and the Spiritual dimensions of life, an area that I am still very much interest in.
+My dissertation was an exploration of the relationship between Gestalt therapy and the Spiritual dimensions of life, an area that is still at the heart of my interest.

 I started practicing in 2001, and started my own therapy practice in 2004, became a BACP accredited counsellor and psychotherapist in 2009, a UKAHPP accredited psychotherapist in 2012 and a UKCP registered Psychotherapist in 2013.